josh-collinsworth/joco-sveltekit/src/lib/content/posts/add-blog-comments-static-site.md

 ---
-title: "Adding blog comments to your static site with utterances"
+title: 'Adding blog comments to your static site with utterances'
-date: "2021-11-06"
+date: '2021-11-06'
-updated: "2021-11-09"
+updated: '2021-11-09'
 categories:
-  - "web"
+  - web
-  - "javascript"
+  - javascript
-  - "svelte"
+  - svelte
-coverImage: "utterances.png"
+coverImage: 'utterances.png'
 coverWidth: 16
 coverHeight: 9
 excerpt: The web world is full of tradeoffs.
 Going from a CMS to a static site keeps things simple—but that simplicity comes with costs.
 Luckily, giving up comments on your blog doesn't have to be one of them.
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte'
 </script>

 The web world is full of tradeoffs.
 As I wrote in my post about [moving away from WordPress](/blog/goodbye-wordpress), going from a CMS to a static site keeps things simple.
 That simplicity, however, comes with costs—one of which is the ability to have comments on blog posts.

 I had to throw away all the existing comments on my blog when I moved away from WordPress.
 (Not that there were a lot; most of them were from ages ago, and on my [Pantone post](/blog/pantone), which somehow retains considerable SEO juice.)
 Due to the nature of static sites generally not having a database or a server to process data, there are few good, simple ways to allow user comments.

 There are plenty of options out there to solve this problem, of varying degrees of simplicity.
 But I've recently settled on a nifty little GitHub-based library called [utterances](https://utteranc.es).

 ## What is utterances, and what does it do?